We encourage small steps toward living and teaching a compassionate, ethical dharma, and meditation practice;

 Module 2: Holding the impact of trauma from ethical transgressions and its’ effect on us individually.

-Module 3: Exploring and healing from the trauma that comes from systemic ethical misconduct.
+Module 3: Exploring and starting to heal from the trauma that comes from systemic ethical misconduct.

 Teachers who are earning an income $300.00

-Teachers experiencing financial hardships, can talk about this when contacting Linda.
+Teachers experiencing financial hardships, can speak with Linda about other possibilities.

 We propose a suggested donation range for this course rather than a set fee, although no one will be turned away for lack of ability to pay.
 If you are able to pay on the higher end, this will lend support to these ethical teachings and by being generous in this way you help us offer these teachings to everyone regardless of their financial resources.